-However, as is discussed in Appendix~\ref{app:RegA}, even if we do not impose this condition, the singularity appears only at the past horizon.
+We will relax here this regularity condition at the horizon because, as discussed in Appendix~\ref{app:RegA}, even if we do not impose this condition, the singularity appears only at the past horizon.
 Therefore, we can consider a more general background for the boundary theory.

 To implement this, we consider a more general ansatz;

 The solution for the correction terms is not modified by this generalization,

 but the constraint \eqref{ConstS} is modified to